simongomes/simongomes/README.md

 ### Hi there 👋
 **Glad to see you here!** :star_struck: <br>
-I'm a Senior Frontend Software Engineer with 8+ years of experience in design and development.
+I'm a Senior Software Engineer with 8+ years of experience in design and development.
 Building state-of-art, easy-to-use, user-friendly applications is truly my passion.
 In addition to my knowledge base, I actively seek out new technologies and stay up-to-date on industry trends and advancements.
 This has allowed me to stay ahead of the curve and deliver exceptional work to all my employers, including those I have worked for on a project basis.

 ![![GitHub Profile Views]](https://komarev.com/ghpvc/?username=simongomes)